Negotiating the Structure of Your Deal: The Key Legal Points to Know When Selling a NJ Business

 How an Experienced Business Lawyer Can Help You

-An experienced small business lawyer like Fredrick P. Niemann and Hanlon Niemann will be invaluable to the success of selling your NJ business.
+An experienced small business lawyer like Fredrick P. Niemann and Hanlon Niemann & Wright will be invaluable to the success of selling your NJ business.
 Our lawyers will work with you to:

 - Make sure your partnership, corporation, or LLC documents are complete and up to date.